OpenSILEX/phis-docs-community/README.md

 ## Contributors
 Contributors to this documentation are agents of the INRA - SupAgro joint research units MISTEA and LEPSE in Montpellier :

-- Pierre-Etienne Alary
+- Alice Boizet
-- Morgane Vidal
+- Andréas Garcia
 - Anne Tireau
 - Arnaud Charleroy
 - Llorenç Cabrera-Bosquet
+- Morgane Vidal
+- Pierre-Etienne Alary
+- Vincent Migot

 Every PHIS user is welcomed to enrich this repository with its experience of the information system.

 ## Issues
 This documentation is currently under developpement.
-If a PHIS user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis2-docs-community/issues).
+If a PHIS user wish to point out a flaw in this documentation, he is welcomed to do so in this repository's [GitHub issues](https://github.com/OpenSILEX/phis-docs-community/issues).
 Concerning issues with PHIS itself, users are invited to report them via another channel, which has not been set up to this day.

 ## References